 - There are occasions where the BioResource is required by law to share information provided to us with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

 - There may also be situations where we are under a duty to share your information, due to a legal requirement.
-This includes, but is not limited to, disclosure under a court order, sharing with the Health & Safety Executive if you are involved in a reportable accident whilst taking part in one of our studies the police for the prevention or detection of crime or where there is an overriding public interest to prevent abuse or serious harm to others and other public bodies (e.g. HMRC for the misuse of public funds in order to prevent and detect fraud).
+This includes, but is not limited to, disclosure under a court order, sharing with the Health & Safety Executive if you are involved in a reportable accident whilst taking part in one of our studies the police for the prevention or detection of crime or where there is an overriding public interest to prevent abuse or serious harm to others and other public bodies (e.g. HMRC for the misuse of public funds).

 The BioResource is required to protect your personal information, inform you of how your personal information will be used, and allow you to decide if and how your personal information can be shared.

-UK National Research Ethics Committees can allow health researchers to use clinical information (with identifiable personal information removed) for medical research where this does not require any additional contact with participants.
-All such cases of approved research on de-identified samples or data from BioResource participants will be listed on our website.
+UK National Research Ethics Committees can allow health researchers, including from universities, the NHS or companies to use clinical information including samples, mages or data (with identifiable personal information removed) for medical research where this does not require any additional contact with participants.
+All such cases of approved research on de-personalised samples or data from BioResource participants is listed on our website.
 If your identifiable personal information (the information that identifies you) is to be used in research you will be asked for your consent, and separate approval from a Research Ethics Committee will be sought.

 We hold and process your information in accordance with the Data Protection Act 2018 as amended by the General Data Protection Regulation (GDPR) 2016, as explained above.
 In addition, everyone working for the BioResource must comply with the Common Law Duty of Confidentiality and take appropriate training in data protection and cyber security.